wenyaoxue/notes/Microservices.md

 app.run(args);
 ```
 # Define REST Service Functionality - class that defines paths and their handlers
+main method: component scan to find this class (if in different package)
 ## annotate class declaration
 `@Controller` or `@RestController` - latter IFF all methods return direct output (and not template names)